Philip and Lynn Straus Senior Conservator of Works of Art on Paper and Head of Paper Lab

 email@example.com / 617-496-1902

 M.S., Winterthur Museum/University of Delaware Program in Art Conservation

 B.A., St. Lawrence University

-Penley Knipe studies and preserves the museums’ sizable collection of works of art on paper and photographs.
-Recent projects include the technical study of Dutch and Flemish drawings, Islamic paintings, papers found within the sculpture Prince Shōtoku at Age Two (99.1979.1), on loan to the museums.
+Penley Knipe (she/her) studies and preserves the museums’ sizable collection of works of art on paper.
+Recent projects include the technical study of the paper objects found inside the sculpture Prince Shōtoku at Age Two (2019.122.10–.25) and the techniques and materials employed in American watercolors and Islamic and Indian works on paper.
 For two years, Knipe served as chair of the Book and Paper Group of the American Institute for Conservation of Historic and Artistic Works.
-With her Straus Center colleagues, Knipe teaches conservation-focused courses at Harvard, including HAA 101: The Making of Art and Artifacts: History, Material and Technique, HAA 206: Science and the Practice of Art History, and the Summer Institute for Technical Studies in Art (SITSA).
+With her Straus Center colleagues, Knipe teaches material-focused classes at Harvard University and the Summer Institute for Technical Studies in Art (SITSA).

 “The Papers in the Harvard Qajar Album.”
 In An Album of Artists’ Drawings from Qajar Iran, ed.
 David J. Roxburgh, 55–59.
 Cambridge, Mass.: Harvard Art Museums, 2017.